For Those Who Have Outgrown the Easy Answers

 Perhaps you have been a person of faith for most of your life.
 But somewhere along the way, the easy answers stopped being enough.
 The faith of your childhood, or the faith of your community, no longer seems to hold the full weight of your experience.

-Perhaps you have walked through something that shook your foundations: a loss, a betrayal, a season of profound doubt.
+Perhaps you have walked through something that shook your foundations: a loss, a betrayal, a season of doubt.
 Perhaps you have experienced what some call deconstruction, the slow, painful process of dismantling a faith that no longer fits, without yet knowing what will take its place.

 Or perhaps you are simply exhausted by the performance of religious life: the pressure to appear certain, to project faith, to hold it all together in the pew while quietly carrying your shadowlands alone.
+As the developer of Life Telling Processing™, I have walked this territory myself, and I designed this work for exactly these seasons.

-"The shadowlands are not the absence of faith.
-They are often where the deepest faith is forged."
+The shadowlands are not the absence of faith.
+They are often where the deepest faith is forged.

 Sophisticated Care That Honors Your Journey